appacademy/unified-setup/github-setup.md

 2. Once here, click **Generate new token**.

 3. Give your token a descriptive name.
 I name it for what device I will use the token from.
 This way, all of my computers have their own unique token and if I ever need to, I can revoke a token.
-We also want to use this menu to set when our token expires and give it the allowed permissions.
-For out purposes we want to at least have all the repo permissions.

-3. Give your token a descriptive name.
-I name it for what device I will use the token from.
-This way, all of my computers have their own unique token and if I ever need to, I can revoke a token.
 We also want to use this menu to set